 - Eye care: If you have dry eyes, apply artificial tear drops during the daytime and antibiotic ointment at night time as prescribed for an extended length of time.
 Avoid contact lenses 2 weeks after surgery and use dark glasses to protect your eyes from light when returning home until they heal.

 - Diet: It’s advised to eat soft foods and take small bites for a few days following surgery.
 Food like yogurt, cheese, bread, pasta, and freshly cooked vegetables are recommended.
-Learn more about what to eat during eyelid surgery recovery on our page, Dr Doyle’s Cosmetic Surgery Recovery Tips.
+Learn more about what to eat during recovery on our page, Dr Doyle’s Cosmetic Surgery Recovery Tips.

 - Know your warning signs: If you have severe and intolerable pain and change or loss of vision, you should immediately inform your surgeon.
 It may be due to a collection of blood around your eyes putting pressure on the eye.
 You should also inform your doctor if you have been coughing, vomiting, and or sneezing.
 This activity may increase your blood pressure and can cause bleeding at your surgery site.